v2fly/v2fly-github-io/docs/en_US/config/dns.md

 V2Ray has a built-in DNS server, which has two main purposes: matching routing rules according to the IP resolved from a domain, and traditional DNS function—resolving the target address to connect.

 :::tip
 Due to the complexity of DNS protocol, V2Ray only supports basic IP query function (A and AAAA records).
-It is recommended to use local DNS with an additional DNS server for DNS queries, such as [CoreDNS](https://coredns.io/), to use the complete DNS function.
+In order to have a complete DNS experience, you may want to use an dedicated DNS serverware, such as [CoreDNS](https://coredns.io), together with V2Ray's builtin DNS features.
 :::

 :::warning
-Note: In `outbound` of the `freedom` protocol, the default value of `domainStrategy` is `AsIs`, and this DNS server will not be used for resolving destination address.
+For `outbound` with `freedom` protocol, the default value of `domainStrategy` is `AsIs`, therefore the DNS settings will not be applied to this outbound by default.
 If necessary, it should be configured as`UseIP`.
 :::

 ## DNS processing flow